-Monotone approximation property of the model parameter is closely related to Lyapunov stability.
-In fact, by augmenting the state vector with the model parameter, we can construct a Lyapunov function which guarantees stability of the safe set under certain conditions.
+The monotone approximation property of model parameters is closely related to Lyapunov stability.
+In fact, by augmenting the state vector with the model parameter, we can construct a Lyapunov function which guarantees stability with respect to the safe set under certain conditions.

-We first make following assumptions. \begin{assumption} \begin{enumerate} \item The dimension of model parameter $\sigh$ remains finite, and is $r\in\integer_{>0}$. \item The input space $\X$ is invariant. \item All of the basis functions (or kernel functions) are bounded over $\X$. \item The control barrier function $B$ is Lipschitz continuous over $\X$ with Lipschitz constant $\nu_B$. \item There exist a control input $\sigu_n\in\U$ satisfying for a sufficiently small $\varrho_1>0$ that
+We first make following assumptions. \begin{assumption} \begin{enumerate} \item Finite-dimensional model parameter: the dimension of model parameter $\sigh$ remains finite, and is $r\in\integer_{>0}$. \item Boundedness of the basis functions: all of the basis functions (or kernel functions) are bounded over $\X$. \item Lipschitz continuity of the control barrier function: the control barrier function $B$ is Lipschitz continuous over $\X$ with Lipschitz constant $\nu_B$. \item Validity of barrier certificates: there exists a control input $\sigu_n\in\U$ satisfying for a sufficiently small $\varrho_1>0$ that